 If you're on Windows, we've created this YouTube video to show you how to get up and running with the CLI tools.

 The documentation for the CLI tools is the best place to start, and covers the installation and setup of both the npm package and the standalone binaries.

 When you have the CLI installed and working, the first step is to login to balenaCloud by issuing the

 Once you’ve reached this point, and have a working CLI which has been logged in to your account, you're ready to start pushing code to your Raspberry Pi.

 Downloading the balenaDash project from Github

-The next step is to download the code for this project from GitHub.
+The next step is to download the code for this project from GitHub to your workstation.
 Go to: https://github.com/balena-io-projects/balena-dash and download the project as shown in the image below:

 The blue button pictured will download a .zip file of the project but if you're already familiar with Git you can use

 As mentioned earlier, the WPE project takes advantage of the hardware GPU acceleration on the Raspberry Pi, and so in order for balenaDash to run, you'll need to allocate a bit more memory to the GPU than is set by default.
 As you’ve now got the device up and running on balenaCloud, there is the benefit of being able to set configuration values like this remotely, but it’s similarly possible to specify them in

 /boot/config.txt by editing the file on the SD card directly.